ubccr/ccrdocs/pages/cloud/advanced.md

     $ openstack router set --external-gateway ccr-public my-private-router
 ```

-Create a new VM on the network to test.
+Create a new VM on the network to test:

 ```bash
     $ openstack server create --flavor c1.m4 --image 'Ubuntu 22.04 LTS (x86_64) [2022-10-18]' --nic net-id=my-private-net --key-name mykeypair --security-group mysecgroup --wait Test-VM-1
 ```

-Attach a Floating IP address to the VM if you want it to have an IP address on the public network.
+Attach a Floating IP address to the VM if you want it to have an IP address on the public network:

 ```bash
     $ FIP=`openstack floating ip create -f value -c floating_ip_address ccr-public`